 A recent development in the measurement of fluid velocity parameters is Particle Image Velocimetry (PIV).
 It has the advantage over other measurement techniques in that an entire flow field is recorded at one instant instead of point to point measurements with such instruments as the LDA or hot wire anemometers.
-In reality it is an extension of flow visualization with the addition that quantitative results may be obtained from this method.
-These results have only become obtainable with the advent of economical image digitization techniques and high speed computer processing software.
-There are currently two major methods of PIV and numerous variations of the technique.
-State of the art reviews by Adrian (1986),(1991), Buchave (1992) and others detail the methods employed.
+In technique employed and the maximum velocity reported in a selection of current papers.